colinc86/wrappederror/README.md

 #### Process

-Use the `Process()` method to get information about the current process.
+Use the `Process() Process` method to get information about the current process.
 See the [Configuring Errors](#configuring-errors) section for more information.

 ##### Goroutines, CPUs and CGO